| [ < ] | [ > ] | [ << ] | [Plus haut] | [ >> ] | [Top] | [Table des matières] | [Index] | [ ? ] |

 Note that C code cannot call functions by name unless they are defined in

-C. The way to call a function written in Lisp is to use Ffuncall
+C. The way to call a function written in Lisp is to use Ffuncall,

-which embodies the Lisp function funcall
+which embodies the Lisp function funcall.
+Since the Lisp function

-accepts an unlimited number of arguments, in C it takes two:
+funcall accepts an unlimited number of arguments, in C it takes two:

 the number of Lisp-level arguments, and a one-dimensional array containing